 Example #1 Use Your Location to Start a Harmony Activity

-If you have a Harmony Hub then you already know you can create and execute cool “activities” at the push of a button like the Netflix and Chill example above.
-You probably also know that you can fire off those same activities using your voice with Amazon Echo or Google Home device.
+If you have a Harmony Hub, you already know you can create and execute cool “activities” at the push of a button like the Netflix and Chill example above.
+You probably also know you can fire off those same activities using your voice with Amazon Echo or Google Home device.
 Cool, right?

 But imagine if you could fire off activities without doing anything at all.
 This is the beauty of IFTTT.
 It will allow you to create and execute recipes based on the time of the day, day of the week, sunrise, sunset, even the weather!